Formula One engines: 1966–1985

 By the start of the 1980s, Renault had proved that turbocharging was the way to go in order to stay competitive in Formula One, particularly at high-altitude circuits like Kyalami in South Africa and Interlagos in Brazil.
 Ferrari introduced their all-new V6 turbocharged engine in 1981, before Brabham owner Bernie Ecclestone managed to persuade BMW to manufacture straight-4 turbos for his team from 1982 onwards.
 In 1983, Alfa Romeo introduced a V8 turbo, and by the end of that year Honda and Porsche had introduced their own V6 turbos (the latter badged as TAG in deference to the company that provided the funding).
 Cosworth and the Italian Motori Moderni concern also manufactured V6 turbos during the 1980s, while Hart Racing Engines manufactured their own straight-4 turbo.

+By mid-1985, every Formula One car was running with a turbocharged engine; the last to change was Tyrrell, who used the Cosworth DFY in both cars for the first six races, then entered four races with a DFY in one car and a Renault turbo in the other, before making the final switch to turbo in both cars for the last six races of the season.
+The power range from 1966 to 1986 was between 285 to 500 hp, turbos 500 to 900 hp in race trim, and in qualifying, up to 1400 hp.

+Following their experiences at Indianapolis, in the 1971 season Lotus entered three world championship Grands Prix with a Pratt & Whitney STN76 turbine fitted to the Lotus 56B chassis which also had four-wheel-drive, however this turbine car proved unsuccessful.

+As part of the signing of the Formula One Concorde Agreement in 1981, the 1982 regulations permitted only four-stroke engines with a maximum of 12 cylinders with turbine, Wankel, Diesel, and two-stroke engines being prohibited from 1982.